What is Working Interest in Oil and Gas and How to Calculate It

 Yes.
 Holding a working interest in the oil and gas industry may be a passive activity.
 Sometimes the investors are a group of people, and not all of them are actively involved with the production process.

-One response to “What is Working Interest in Oil and Gas and How to Calculate It”
+2 responses to “What is Working Interest in Oil and Gas and How to Calculate It”

 1. […] Most often, taxpayers will report royalty income on Schedule E, either as rents and royalties or working interest.
 Sometimes, they may opt to report it as both and do so on Schedule […]